-Employment legislation is changing constantly and it is hard to keep up with the ever shifting sands that the government dictates and 2018 is no different.
+Employment legislation is changing constantly and it is hard to keep up with the ever shifting sands that the government dictates.
 However, it is the role of HR to stay up to date so that they can provide credible, practical advice to those they support.
 HR should ensure that internal HR policies and employee handbooks are kept up to date, they are well communicated to the workforce and training is provided to managers in their operation.

 HR is the guardian angel of companies and helps to keep them out of the employment tribunal through sound employment law advice.
 HR procedures should always be followed and processes documented.
 If a situation is getting out of hand HR can be there to help soothe the situation or can act as a mediator.
 If they don’t have mediation skills they often have specialist contacts in this area.

 The development of skills is important for any company’s success and growth.
 HR can help support training and development initiatives by assisting with a company-wide skills analysis, developing and coordinating a training plan, identifying training and development initiatives, delivering appropriate workshops or bringing in external training consultants where appropriate.
 HR can work with management to ensure that training and development is both cost and time effective and help them recognise the value that training brings.